BSO-SoftwareOps/BSO-Docs/orientation.md

 **Red Star 8**

 Introducing the Phoenix, it packs an area shield, a strong dual laser, and moves around its sector to protect cerbs closest to battleships.
 You can use this to your advantage, ideally you want to trap a Phoneix just of out firing range as you kill a bomber to drain its area shield and then move into the kill.
+Suggested order of engagement: Target planets destroyers are going to --> Phoenix > Bombers > Collosus > Rest

 Tech Name  | LV | # of Ships
 -----------|----|-----------